Least Squares Approximation for a Distributed System

 We remark that the computing time for the MLE includes the data shuffling time with our DLSA and OS algorithms.
-The corresponding log-likelihood values are $-1.62\times10^8$ and $-1.65\times 10^8$, respectively.
-Comparing these results with that of the traditional MLE, we find that the traditional MLE is extremely difficult to compute.
-It takes more that $15$ hours and obtains an inferior result (i.e., smaller log-likelihood value).
-In contrast, the log-likelihood value of the DLSA is the best.
+This serves as an important benchmark to gauge the performance of the other competing methods (e.g., DLSA and OS methods).
+Comparing these results with that of the traditional MLE, we find that the traditional MLE is extremely difficult to compute without a distributed system.

+Table \ref{tab:comp} also depicts that the log-likelihood value of the DLSA is the best with an affordable RAM consumption.
+The Spark's ML module takes longer time than DLSA because DLSA only requires one round communication and the parameter optimization is done within each executor.
+A serialized SGD takes more that $15$ hours and obtains an inferior result (i.e., smaller log-likelihood value).

-\csubsection{Variable Selection Results with BIC}
+\subsection{Variable Selection Results with BIC}

 We next apply the proposed shrinkage DLSA method (referred to as SDLSA) with the BIC criterion to conduct variable selection.
 It is remarkable that this can be fully conducted on the master, and no further communication is needed.
 It takes only $0.2$ seconds to accomplish the task.
 After the shrinkage estimation, we are able to reduce the 181 variables to 157 variables.